Board of Directors

 Pamela J. Russell, PhD, Bridgewater State University, MA

-Dr. Russell is Interim Associate Provost for Academic and Faculty Affairs at Bridgewater State University.
+Dr. Russell is Associate Provost for Academic and Faculty Affairs at Bridgewater State University.

-Dr. Vailas is the President of Idaho State University.
+Dr. Vailas retired from his final position as President of Idaho State University.

 Tamara C. Valovich McLeod, Phd, ATC, FNATA, AT Still University, Mesa, AZ